rest-feeds/rest-feeds/README.md

 Feed items are immutable.
 New items are always appended.
 Clients poll the feed endpoint for new items.
+With long polling, the client gets updates immediatelly without delay.

 A REST feed complies to these principles:

 * HTTP(S) as transfer protocol
 * Polling-based, client initiated GET requests, only
-* Long Polling, the client gets updates immediatelly, without delay
-* Hypermedia link, to the next page
+* Paged with link to the next page
 * Content-Negotiation, with `application/json` as default

 REST feeds enable asynchronously decoulped systems without shared infrastructure.

-## Data Feeds and Event Feeds

 REST feeds supports both, data feeds and event feeds.